rphansen91/react-hawk/README.md

 <!-- [![npm](https://img.shields.io/npm/v/react-hawk.svg)](https://www.npmjs.com/package/react-hawk) -->
 <!-- [![downloads](https://img.shields.io/npm/dw/react-hawk.svg)](https://www.npmjs.com/package/react-hawk) -->

-A set of react providers and components that allows for data to be used as a component, whether on the server or on the client.

 [Example App](https://rphansen91.github.io/react-hawk-vs-context-vs-recoil-demo/)

 ### About

 This library is for educational purposes and is **not** intended for production use.

-Concepts were originally introduced by [recoiljs](https://github.com/facebookexperimental/Recoil) and is an attempt to break down the library and reconstruct it, and in the process coming away with a better understanding of the state lifecycle of react.
+Concepts were originally introduced by [recoiljs](https://github.com/facebookexperimental/Recoil)

+This is an attempt to break down the library and reconstruct it.

+In the process coming away with a better understanding of the state lifecycle of react.

 ### Design Goals